scrabill/candy-crush/README.md

 ## Known Bugs

 - Top row does not refil if a match is made in the first row and the dragged item came from a different row
+- Column match of 4 does not work